stoplightio/spectral/README.md

 console.log(JSON.stringify(results, null, 4));
 ```

+You can also add to these rules to create a customized linting style guide for your OpenAPI documents.

 Note: The existing OAS rules are opinionated.
 There might be some rules that you prefer to change.
 We encourage you to create your rules to fit your use case.
 We welcome additions to the existing rulesets as well!

 ### Example Implementations